vshkh/adaptive-chess-engine/README.md

 Baseline: talk to Stockfish via UCI, play full games, export PGNs with eval comments.

+Update on 8/17:

+- Created the repo and setup the skeleton of the engine to interact with Stockfish.
+As of now, its possible to simulate games and store them using .pgn (Portable Game Notation).
+- Next goal is to start creating a function to stray away from maximizing the score, now add bias representing a personality.

 ## Quickstart (Windows / PowerShell)

 ```powershell